Changes to Library Access During the Coronavirus Pandemic

-The Cooper Union Library's specialized collections provide support for the academic programs at the institution's three degree-granting schools of Art, Architecture and Engineering, as well as courses in the Humanities and Social Sciences.
+The Cooper Union Library’s collections and services support the academic programs of the three degree-granting schools of Art, Architecture and Engineering, as well as the Faculty of Humanities and Social Sciences.

-Located on the ground floor of the landmark Foundation Building, the Library houses over 100,000 volumes of books and periodicals, maintains collections that include visual and historic materials, and provides access to a wide variety of electronic resources, including thousands of e-journals and e-books.
+Located on the ground floor of the Foundation Building, the Library houses over 100,000 volumes of books and periodicals, maintains collections that include visual and historic materials, and provides access to a wide variety of electronic resources, including more than 70,000 e-journals and over 200,000 e-books.
 The Cooper librarians are subject specialists who respond to users’ information needs, provide individual and group instruction in research techniques, interact with faculty to keep abreast of curriculum changes and needs, and develop the Library’s collections of information resources.

 Library Hours When Classes Are in Session